TshepoMokgoatjane/tms/README.md

 # Tenant Management System - TMS

-This repository is for an application that I built using the teaching and knowledge from famous software developer and gurus in the field like John Thompson and Chad Darby who have interesting courses all of Udemy for value for money.
+This repository is for an application that I built using the teachings and knowledge from industry and famous software developers, craftmans and gurus in the field like John Thompson and Chad Darby who have been offering interesting courses all over the Udemy platform for value for money.

 ## What is purpose of this project named TMS?
 The purpose of this project is to allow the Landlord to efficiently manage their tenant's information thereby eradicating the use of papers and spreadsheets, which can become cumbersome in the long run.